Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "*You were drugged, and treated.
 You're actually in pretty good shape, Zane.*"

-It was Xiù's voice, sounding oddly tinny, and that suddenly made Zane aware of his surroundings---he was curled up on the floor of one of *Sanctuary*'s airlocks.
+It was Xiù's voice, sounding oddly tinny, and that suddenly made Zane aware of his surroundings - he was curled up on the floor of one of *Sanctuary*'s airlocks.
 Big enough for a Guvnurag to use, it was a large room by human standards.

 Xiù's face was at one of the windows.
 So pretty.
 So...cold.
 That same look that had made him angry at her.
 Didn't she know who she was dealing with?